Mieszkowice – church of the Transfiguration

 Current state

 The church has preserved the unusual spatial layout obtained as a result of several stages of medieval construction works.
 The most striking early modern change is the eighteenth-century crowning of the tower, completely incompatible with the Gothic building.
 The remaining parts of the church bear traces of renovation and regothisation from the 19th century.
-Among other things, there are two neo-Gothic side portals, southern porch, galleries in the nave, and a brick stairs in the under-tower porch.
+Among others, neo-Gothic are two side portals, southern porch, galleries in the nave, and a brick stairs in the under-tower porch.
+The lower part of the tower with a double-stepped portal and the lower parts of the southern wall with a fragment of a bricked-up window have been preserved from the original building.
+An impressive late Gothic portal with a double entrance and a ceramic frieze is also visible from the southern side with a vine motif in the capitals zone.
 From the original interior furnishings, the 14th-century Gotland limestone baptismal font has been preserved.

 show this monument on map